-2.3 Make your site Search Engine-friendly
+2.3 Make your site Search Engine-friendly: 11 things to consider

 First, meet Mr. Robot.
 He'll help me to provide examples, to tell you more clearly how website and Search Engine logic works.

 The Robot (also called Spider, or Crawler) is a great traveler.
 Driving his car from one city to another, then to a different country, all over the world.
-Well, but in our terms countries are actually websites, cities are web pages, and all the country roads, tracks and highways are links between different pages.

 Say, here's a map of such a country, www.weddingchannel.com